Aligned Workplace Culture: 10 Research-backed Dimensions

 4. Focus

 From an [Internal] focus on systems and processes to an [External] focus on customers and market trends.
-Where should your culture focus be to best execute your strategic priorities?
+Where should your culture be focused be to best execute your strategy?

 5. Risk Tolerance